Biden heads to Florida as DeSantis nixes meeting with president - latest

 Flood waters from Hurricane Idalia inundate Steinhatchee, Florida

-Hurricane Idalia has left behind a trail of destruction with evacuated residents returning to find their homes gone while thousands more are still without power.
+Joe Biden is set to visit Florida, where Hurricane Idalia has left behind a trail of destruction.
+Evacuated residents are returning only to find their homes gone, and thousands more are still without power.

+While the president will likely visit with victims of the storm, he reportedly will not be meeting with the state’s Governor Ron DeSantis.
+The governor’s office justified the skip, saying the security preparations would be too involved to impose on a rural community recovering from a hurricane.

 Idalia ploughed into Florida as a Category 3 Hurricane on Wednesday morning before losing power as it moved inland through Georgia, South Carolina and North Carolina.